Pelicans vs. Kings Player Props Betting Odds

-Player prop bet options for Domantas Sabonis and others are listed when the Sacramento Kings visit the New Orleans Pelicans at Smoothie King Center on Monday at 8:00 PM ET.
+The Sacramento Kings visit the New Orleans Pelicans at Smoothie King Center on Wednesday (tip at 8:00 PM ET).
+Those looking to place a player prop wager can find odds for Domantas Sabonis and others in this game.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!